Allay-bots/Core/docs/index.md

 This project has then 2 objectives:
 - On the core side, the goal is to design a system that allow to simplify as much as possible the creation of plugins, and to make them as customizable as possible.
-- On the plugin side, the goal is to create a lot of plugins that can be used by anyone, and that can be easily configured to fit the needs of the server.
+- On the plugin side, the goal is to create a lot of small bots, focused on a special feature or type of feature, that can be used by anyone and can be easily configured to fit the needs of the server.

 ## 📦 Current Allay Bots